zeusta/Docs/extensions/Guide By Business Flow/IT - Configuration/Magento 2.md

 Besides important information such as **Store name, Description, Status,** here are some extra fields you should use to optimize user experience:

--	**Store’s Link:** enter a link to the store’s official website or social channel such as Facebook fan page.
+**+ Store’s Link:** enter a link to the store’s official website or social channel such as Facebook fan page.

--	**Sort Order:** Sort the display order of store on the store listing page.
+**+ Sort Order:** Sort the display order of store on the store listing page.
 The store with higher sort order will be shown first.
 This value will be used as the Default option of List Store by in Settings.

 ![](./storepickup/i9.png?raw=true)